Are White Gums a Red Flag for Oral Cancer? Let's Find Out

 Other Causes of White Gums to Consider

-• Canker Sores: These are small, painful ulcers that can appear in your mouth, including on your gums.
-Although they might cause discomfort, canker sores are harmless and generally go away on their own within a week.
+- Canker Sores: These are small, painful ulcers that can appear in your mouth, including on your gums.
+Although they might cause discomfort, canker sores are harmless and go away on their own within a week.

-• Anemia: A condition where you lack enough healthy red blood cells, anemia can sometimes manifest as pale or white gums.
+- Anemia: A condition where you lack enough healthy red blood cells, anemia can sometimes show up as pale or white gums.
 Treating the underlying anemia can help resolve this appearance.

-• Gum Disease: Gingivitis, an early stage of gum disease, can cause inflammation and occasionally lead to white patches on the gums.
+- Gum Disease: Gingivitis, an early stage of gum disease, causes inflammation and occasionally lead to white patches on the gums.
 Addressing gum disease through proper oral hygiene practices and professional cleanings can help healing.

 Risk Factors that Increase Oral Cancer Risk

-• Alcohol: When combined with smoking, alcohol can further amplify the risk of oral cancer.
+- Alcohol: When combined with smoking, alcohol further raises the risk of oral cancer.